elijahra/First-Python-Pygame/README.md

 # First-Python-Pygame
 * Used the pygame package to create a dodge racing game

-# What I Did:
-* created functions to make game mechanics

 # What did I learned:
 * practiced function creation skills
 * practiced for loops and while loops